-If you want something a little sweeter, check out The Little Waffle Company!
-From Olney, Milton Keynes, this duo create fun twists on a classic waffle.
+Based in Olney, The Little Waffle Company creates fun twists for dessert!
 I’ve had the ‘waffle pops’ which are a fun take on the waffle and topped with everything from Oreos (yum) to rainbow sprinkles.
 These are sweet and crisp and ideal if you don’t have much room for dessert!
-I think my favourite has to be the classic waffles though – they look amazing as they taste!
+I think my favourite has to be the classic waffles though – they look as amazing as they taste!
 Pictured below is a berry waffle topped with strawberries, mascarpone and crumbled ginger biscuits.

 The Rub BBQ

-It took me FAR too long to try The Rub.
-The way to my heart is mac n’ cheese, and the first thing I had to try was the smoked BBQ pulled pork mac topped with pineapple and a spicy
+The way to my heart is mac n’ cheese, and the first thing I tried from The Rub was the smoked BBQ pulled pork mac topped with pineapple and a spicy

-Taco Shack MK is run by Robin – AKA the Taco Man!
-One of the original street food vendors in MK, Robin has built a cult following of taco lovers.
-He keeps things traditional with proper corn tortillas and some seriously spicy sauces.
+If you love Mexican, check out Taco Shack.
+It keeps things traditional with proper corn tortillas and some seriously spicy sauces.
 Smoked chilli beef, lime and chilli chicken thighs and grilled halloumi can all be turned into a burrito, taco or nacho topping so you can take control of your Mexican meal.
-The tacos taste authentic and are served in corn tortillas.

 Who is your street food favourite vendor in Milton Keynes?
 Check out my other MK Food Guides for more eating out inspiration.